-Requests for assistance will be evaluated on a first come, first served basis for Applications that meet all applicable requirements for assistance, so long as Program funds are available.
+Requests for assistance will be evaluated on a first come, first served basis for Applications that meet all applicable requirements for assistance, so long as SBF Program funds are available.
 Business applications will be reviewed in the order complete applications are received.
-Applications are considered complete when all the information and all the documents required for the eligibility review are submitted by the Business Applicant.
+Applications are considered complete when the Business Applicant submits all the information and all the documents required for the eligibility review.
+It is important to note that after all applicants have been contacted, assistance will be provided based on their availability and disposition to provide all the required documentation.